gmag11/EnigmaIOT/readme.md

 ![Sensor Command message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/SensorCommand-Downlink.png)

 Gateway can send commands to an individual node in a similar way as sensor data is sent by nodes.
 For nodes that can be slept between consecutive data messages, this commands are queued and sent just after a data message is received.

+Only last message is queued.
+In case Gateway tries to send a new message, old one gets deleted and overriden by the new one.

 ### Invalidate Key message